-University of Houston experts, including James Lawrence, associate professor of geosciences, are prepared to comment on topics related to hurricane season.
+University of Houston experts, including Bob Schneller, director of environmental health and risk management, are prepared to comment on topics related to hurricane season.

 For 36 years, University of Houston professor emeritus Sidney Berger has been a driving force behind the Houston Shakespeare Festival.
 Each summer, the event provides Houstonians an opportunity to celebrate the Bard's work during performances at Miller Outdoor Theatre.

 Now, the city is preparing to celebrate Berger's contributions to its cultural landscape as Houston Mayor Parker has proclaimed Aug.
 6 as "Dr. Sidney Berger Day."

 The official proclamation states: "Whereas, Dr. Sidney Berger grew the small drama department into a nationally recognized theater program with celebrity faculty and some soon-to-be celebrity students.
 The city of Houston commends Dr. Sidney Berger for his commitment to theatrical arts and the Houston community and extends best wishes for continued success."

 Following his first few visits to Miller Outdoor Theatre in the early 1970s, Berger noticed that plays were noticeably absent from the venue's performance schedule.
 This inspired him to help start the Houston Shakespeare Festival in 1975.
 The annual event is a collaboration between UH and the city of Houston.
 It remains among the city's most popular summer traditions.

 This year's event showcases "Much Ado About Nothing" directed by Berger (Aug.
 6, 8) and "A Midsummer Night's Dream" directed by Carolyn Houston Boone (Aug.
 7).
 For additional details on the festival, visit http://www.houstonfestivalscompany.com/.